Get updates

 Today, we are announcing the next phase of the World Model Challenge: Sampling.

 Sampling focuses on generating realistic future outcomes in video sequences by predicting the next frame given a sequence of prior frames.
 The goal is to produce coherent and plausible continuations of the video, accurately reflecting the dynamics of the scene.
 We encourage you to explore a variety of future prediction methods beyond traditional next-logit prediction.
 Techniques such as Generative Adversarial Networks, Diffusion Models, and MaskGIT are all welcome for generating the next frame.
 To be competitive, submissions should achieve a PSNR of around 26.5 or above.
 We will open our evaluation server for submissions and release our metric in March 2025.
-The top entry will be announced in June 2025 and will receive a $10,000 prize.

 To help accelerate research in this direction, we’re releasing a new dataset of 100 hours of raw robot video alongside our robot state sequences which enable world model training.
 Our raw videos will be shared under the CC-BY-NC-SA 4.0 license, and we will continue to share tokenized datasets under Apache 2.0.